stashed/docs/docs/addons/nats/helm/index.md

 section_menu_id: stash-addons
 ---

-# Take a backup of NATS streams using Stash
+# Backup Helm managed NATS using Stash

 Stash `{{< param "info.version" >}}` supports backup and restoration of NATS streams.
-This guide will show you how you can take a backup of your NATS streams and restore them using Stash.
+This guide will show you how you can backup & restore a Helm managed NATS server using Stash.

 ## Before You Begin